 1. Flights to Oslo are cheap!

-Check out Norwegian Air, Ryanair and EasyJet for budget flights to and within Norway.
+Check out Norwegian Air, Ryanair and EasyJet for budget flights to and within Norway – you’ll be surprised at how cheaply you can find even long haul flights!
 They fly frequently, and morning or evening flights are always the cheapest.
 When we travelled to Oslo, my friend booked 4 weeks in advance and got her return flight for £13.
 Learn to pack in a carry-on (let’s be honest, this is a skill in itself), and you’re good to go!

 2. It’s beautiful everywhere